oracle/nosql-examples/examples-nosql-java-sdk/CreateLoadComplexTable/README.md

      -jar ./target/dependencies/complextable-<version>.jar -config ~/.oci/<your-local-environment-config.json>
 ````

-For details on the configuration file that must be input to the program, see the section below titled, 'Configurating the Example'.
+For details on the configuration file that must be input to the program, see the section below titled, 'Configuring the Example'.

 # Unit Testing the Release